 During the integration of openSF in E2E simulation projects the development team has identified a set of product tools widely used and that are freely available on the web.
-For a most updated list of these tools visit Tools section in the openSF Wiki (see chapter ).
 For every listed tool the operating system compatibility is also specified (Linux, Multi-platform...).